 We aim to offer a powerful platform for outstanding new voices and visuals.

 As part of Adobe’s long-term commitment to inclusion and creativity for all, we will continue to work on vast systemic programs but recognize that we could do more to accelerate immediate action.
-That’s why we are investing $500,000 in a new Artist Development Fund.
+That’s why we are continuously investing via our Artist Development Fund.

 With this fund, we intend to help support artists composing visual narratives from perspectives that have been historically underrepresented in media.
 We believe that there are many artists with the desire to create this content, but who face production barriers.
 The goal of the fund is to offset production costs such as hiring models and renting venues to help remove these barriers.